 Pelvic floor exercises may strengthen the pelvic floor muscles and improve bowel control.
 Additionally, Biofeedback therapy that uses sensors to tell if patients are using the correct muscles may also be helpful.

-If Fecal Incontinence fails to improve after other treatments are tried, or if it is caused by pelvic floor or anal sphincter muscle injuries, surgery may be an option.
+Surgery may be an option if fecal incontinence fails to improve after other treatments are tried, or if it is caused by pelvic floor or anal sphincter muscle injuries.
 A Sphincteroplasty, the most common type of surgery used, can reconnect the separated ends of a sphincter muscle torn by childbirth or another injury.

-If you have more questions or would like to schedule an appointment, don’t hesitate to call us at (816) 941-0800.
+If you have more questions or would like to schedule an appointment at our Kansas City or Overland Park offices, don’t hesitate to call us at (816) 941-0800.